robertbutacu/tabinder/README.md

 If you're a serious guitar player, then you know how painful it is to keep track of all songs' tuning.

 It's a difficult process of looking up the song, eventually refinding the tab, see the tuning, tune accordingly and play.
-Tabinder is a command line app that helps you do all through a series of simple commands.
+Tabinder is a command line app that helps you do all of that through a series of simple commands - much faster!
 Store, modify and look up tabs through the command line, all accessible at a few characters away.